wobomagondarr/ccipher/README.md

 Explanation:

-This line initiates the main event loop, which keeps the GUI application running and responsive to user interactions.
+**`window.mainloop()`** starts the main event loop, which handles user interactions and keeps the GUI application running and responsive to user interactions.

 The code is organized into these logical sections to create a user-friendly Caesar Cipher encryption and decryption tool with a graphical user interface.